eneerge/mIRC-Scripting-Language-for-Sublime-Text/README.md

 Auto Completion
 ---------------
 Autocomplete will work for /commands and $identifiers.
-All commands are available.
-Identifiers will be added shortly.
+All commands and identifiers can be autocompleted.

 Auto Completion - Syntax Assistance
 -----------------------------------